002A/ixora.io/projects/colorblindness/colorblindness-tutorial.rst

 .. description:
 .. type: text

-This is a simple tutorial showing you how to use the ColorBlindness library.
+This is a simple tutorial to show you how to use the ColorBlindness library.

 First, import the library: